topherbullock/garden-runc-release/docs/rootless-containers.md

 the container engine powering [Cloud Foundry](https://www.cloudfoundry.org/) and [Concourse CI](http://concourse.ci/).
 * `grootfs` - a daemonless container image manager.
 * `runc` - a CLI tool for spawning and running containers according to the OCI specification.

+## Known Limitations

+* There is currently no support for resource limiting
+* Rootless containers do not have any networking
+* `gdn` cannot currently run as _any_ non-root user, it must be run as the `rootless` user (see below for how to configure this user)
+* You can only map 1 user into the container
+* Probably lots of other things as well

 # Getting Started